 Chemical and organic fertilizers indicate their nutrient content with three bold numbers on the package.
 These numbers represent three different compounds: Nitrogen, Phosphorous, and Potash (Potassium), which we can also describe with the letters N-P-K. The three numbers listed on fertilizer labels correspond to the percentage of these materials found in the fertilizer.
 Nitrogen helps plant foliage to grow strong and is the plant nutrient most often in short supply in the soil.
 Phosphorous helps roots and buds grow and develop.
 Potassium (Potash) is important for overall plant health.

 Usually the N-P-K ratio of organic fertilizers is typically lower than that of a synthetic fertilizer.
 This is because by law, the ratio can only express nutrients that are immediately available.
 Most organic fertilizers contain slow-release nutrients that will become available over time.
 They also contain many trace elements that might not be supplied by synthetic fertilizers.

-Utilizing Green Buddz natural fertilizer composition has the perfect balance of plant nutrients creating strong, healthy plants for indoor and outdoor pot growing as well as with hydroponics.
+Utilizing Green Buddz Fertilizer composition has the perfect balance of plant nutrients creating strong, healthy plants for indoor and outdoor pot growing as well as with hydroponics.

 This is the best natural fertilizer you will ever use.